HalfBPrince/HalfBPrince/README.md

 The Strawpage, however, is sligthly outdated.
 Planning to create a new one.

-PS: The art in my pfp is not mine.
+PS: The art on my pfp is not mine.
 I couldn't find out who the artist is...in case you know, make sure to let me know.